kane9530/kane9530_old/_posts/2021-01-04-longest-substring-k-distinct.md

 Shrinkage phase - incrementing `start_pointer`

-In this phase, the sliding window is shrinked until we meet the condition *k = K*.
-This shrinkage is carried out by an inner *while loop* which increments the index of `start_pointer` thus dragging it rightwards.
-Once the condition is again reached (*k = K*), we return to the greedy expansion phase, with `start_pointer` at the newly incremented index position.
+In this phase, the sliding window is shrinked until we meet the condition *k = K* again.
+This shrinkage is carried out by an inner *while loop* which increments the index of `start_pointer` in method 2a thus dragging it rightwards.
+Method 2b employs a different approach, using a conditional clause that directly removes the dictionary key that maps to the lowest index.
+Regardless, once the condition is again reached (*k = K*), we return to the greedy expansion phase with `start_pointer` at the newly incremented index position.

 Stopping condition: When the `end_pointer` tries to point to an index greater than the length of string `S`.
 This means that the entire string `S` has been traversed.